-Current Rabi Season Acreage as on 30th December 2022
+Current Rabi Season Chana Acreage

-This report is prepared by “Agribazaar”.
+This report is prepared by “agribazaar”.
 Information and opinions in this report have been taken from publicly available data and from sources believed to be reliable.
 Neither the report nor any part of the report shall be replicated without the written consent. agribazaar does not make any representations or warranties in relation to the accuracy, completeness and correctness of data or information contained in this report.
 Use of the data, information or opinions contained in this report is at the sole risk of the recipient of this report, and any such data, information or opinion should be independently verified. agribazaar, its affiliates, their officers, directors, and employees shall not be responsible for any loss or damage that may arise to any person from any error in the data, information or opinion contained in this report.